Blog>Trade>Starting a Business>Top tips on how to choose your working area

 Local job sites

-Post a job on your local job boards – just use Google to search for the best ones in your area.
 Sections in local newspapers – real and online – often have job boards with work requests from people looking for tradespeople.

 Print marketing

-By making sure you’re seen in these print marketing mediums – when combined with an online campaign – you’ll maximise your local exposure!
-The trick is making sure your print marketing links up with your online presence, so get your digital house in order to make the most of all those paper leads.
+The trick is making sure your print marketing links up with your digital marketing presence.
+So get your digital house in order to make the most of all those paper leads.

 Read our guide: Become your own boss for EVEN MORE information, and don't forget to check out our YouTube series below!